 So far most of the companies in Singapore are quite considerate.

-Another point to note, by anti spam law, advertisers need to put
+Another point to note, by anti spam law, advertisers need to put on the subject of their email when they send out promotional emails.

 At the same time, inside the email, there must be an unsubscribe link or an obvious instruction for people to follow if they want to unsubscribe.